Sara Gideon: 2020 U.S. Senate campaign

 On June 24, 2019, Gideon announced her candidacy in the 2020 Senate election to challenge incumbent Republican Susan Collins.
 In the first week of her campaign, she raised more than $1 million.
 Gideon ran against Betsy Sweet and Bre Kidman in the ranked-choice Democratic primary election.
 In the primary, Gideon received support from the mainstream of the Democratic Party, while Sweet and Kidman drew support from the party's insurgent progressive wing.
 Before the July 14 primary, Gideon was endorsed by the Democratic Senatorial Campaign Committee as well as labor unions and women's groups.
 Gideon led in primary election polling, and won the primary with roughly 70% of the vote.
 By the time of the primary election, she had raised $23 million.

 In 2019, the League of Conservation Voters Action Fund endorsed Gideon.
 Following her Democratic primary win in June, Gideon received endorsements from NARAL, EMILY's List, Progressive Democrats of America, Brand New Congress, and Our Revolution.
 In August, former President Barack Obama endorsed Gideon.
 In 2020, the Human Rights Campaign (HRC), the country's largest LGBTQ rights advocacy organization, opposed the reelection of Susan Collins and instead endorsed Gideon.
-It is the first time that the HRC has opposed Collins, who has been seen as a key Republican vote on LGBTQ rights.
+It was the first time that the HRC has opposed Collins, who has been seen as a key Republican vote on LGBTQ rights.

 The Bangor Daily News endorsed Gideon in the Democratic primary in June 2020.

+Despite consistently leading in the polls in the final months, Gideon ultimately lost the election by over 8% to Collins.

 Political positions

-Gideon states that she has made affordable drugs and health care her primary campaign issues.
+Gideon said that affordable drugs and health care were her primary campaign issues.
 She supports the Affordable Care Act ("Obamacare").
 She also supports a public health insurance option, which would allow Americans to buy into Medicare while also retaining a private health insurance market.
 She supports allowing Medicare to negotiate lower prices for prescription drugs, and a prohibition on pharmaceutical company "pay to delay" agreements.

 In the state House, Gideon sponsored legislation to expand abortion access and extend benefits to families in poverty.
 She states she will fight any attempts to attack or defund Planned Parenthood; will work to roll back the Title X gag rule, which has impacted Maine Family Planning and Planned Parenthood clinics.
 Gideon has been endorsed by Planned Parenthood Action Fund and NARAL.
 Gideon opposed the Trump tax bill.
 Gideon supports the U.S. rejoining the Paris Agreement to combat climate change; the U.S. entered the agreement under Barack Obama, but withdrew under Donald Trump.
 She supports government funding for the development of renewable energy (e.g. solar, wind, geo-thermal) and the federal regulation of greenhouse gas emissions.
 Gideon supports universal background checks and red flag laws, and has expressed support for high-capacity magazine restrictions.
 Gideon supports various police reforms, including a police misconduct registry and requirements for the use of body cameras and vehicle cameras.